Electricity Most Affordable in 20 years

 Affordability

 What about affordability?
-If we compare the average households electricity expenditure to the average households income it looks even better.
-Households spent 2.5% of their income on electricity in 2012, and today only spend 1.7%.
+If we compare the average households electricity expenditure to the average households disposable income it looks even better.
+Households spent 3.19% of their post tax income on electricity in 2012, and in 2024 only spent 2.24%.

 Further back